NoodleOfDeath/readless/README.md

 - [x] Short hold shows summary previews (iOS only for now)
 - [ ] Implement ContextMenu native for Android?
 - [ ] Improve localization to happen on-demand seamlessly, to appear already translated
-- [ ] Add variations to summaries
-- [ ] Allow users to re-request AI images?
 - [ ] Update publishers to fetch original images assigned to @mkdirsteve
 - [ ] Add a dislike system for the future "smart" algorithm